SovereignCloudStack/website/_i18n/en/_posts/blog/2023-09-05-progress-openstack-cli-with-federation.md

 Delayed somewhat by reviewer vacations [the patch got accepted mid-August](https://review.opendev.org/c/openstack/keystoneauth/+/883852).

 This feels like some path nicely finished and also helped us to improve the working relationship with the upstream OpenStack Keystone team.
-While we still work on some challanges with regards to mapping customer realms to the OpenStack domain concept, we started [documenting our current concept of identity federation in SCS](https://docs-staging.scs.community/docs/iam/identity-federation-in-scs).
+While we still work on some challenges with regards to mapping customer realms to the OpenStack domain concept, we started [documenting our current concept of identity federation in SCS](https://docs-staging.scs.community/docs/iam/identity-federation-in-scs).
 This path is part of a larger journey and shows how we work starting on PoCs in the OSISM testbed and then continue to work on upstreaming upcoming improvements towards OpenStack.
 This time it was code, but we also proposed improvements to upstream documentationm where we feel like we wasted time by barking up the wrong tree.